collinstorlie/aquasync/index.md

 ---
 # Accessing the JCU Aquaculture Shared HPC Drive

-This is a step-by-step walkthrough guide for connecting the HPC to store and automatically backup your research data.
+This is a step-by-step walkthrough guide for connecting to the HPC to store and automatically backup your research data.
+Many commands below will contain directory paths which reference your user name for your computer, i.e. your JC number.
+Whenever you see a reference to jcXXYYYY within a command in the following documentation, ensure to substitute your JC number instead.

-## Connecting to the HPC w/ Filezilla
+## Connecting to the HPC with FileZilla

 FileZilla is an SFTP (Secure File Transfer Protocol) Client, used to transfer files between two computers over a secure internet connection.
 You can download Filezilla Client from their website <a href='https://filezilla-project.org/download.php'>here</a>, make sure to select the appropriate version for your computer operating system.